Pass The IELTS

 7 Invaluable Tips to Help You Pass IELTS!

 A small clarification is needed before we proceed further.
-There is no actual pass or fail score in the IELTS.
+There is no actual pass or fail score in the test.
 So what is meant by a 'pass IELTS' score is the minimum score required by the institution concerned.
-You should find out from the institution you are interested in joining, about the IELTS score required for applicants.
+You should find out from the institution you are interested in joining, about the test score required for applicants.
 This required score varies from one institution to another.
 You should also find out which module of the test you are required to take.
 There are two versions, Academic and General Training versions and the institution will inform you about which one it prefers in your case.

 Seven Tips to Help You Pass IELTS: